martinrahm/X-analysis/README.md

 # X-analysis
- Average Binding Energy and Energy Decomposition Analysis
+python script for performing the EQC Energy Decomposition Analysis